src="https://www.googletagmanager.com/gtag/js?id=AW-1036851196">

 By Prof. Suzanne Chambers AO, Prof. Jeff Dunn AO and A/Prof. Nicole Heneka

-Low-intensity psychological interventions are a great answer.
+Low-intensity psychological approaches offer a practical way to support people experiencing mild to moderate distress within routine cancer care, without replacing specialist psychological treatment.
+When used appropriately, they help clinicians respond with confidence, support patient self-management, and identify when escalation to specialist care is needed.
 They’re inexpensive, accessible and support existing staff.
 Their use in a variety of health settings is recommended by the World Health Organization.
 They enhance a patient’s personal agency, encouraging them to manage their own lived experience to promote mastery of their wellbeing.
 In a cancer setting, this care level provides additional support for people experiencing mild to moderate distress.
 It provides direction on brief face-to-face sessions that can be integrated into routine medical appointments, making it easier for patients to receive support without the need for additional visits.
 During these sessions, healthcare providers can offer emotional support, teach coping strategies, and address any immediate psychological concerns.
 The brief nature of these interactions ensures that they are manageable for both patients and providers while still giving meaningful support.

 As highly experienced researchers and practitioners in the psychological and social aspects of cancer care, the authors use low-intensity psychological interventions to create ground-breaking resources to tackle the challenge of filling the gaps that remain in the accessibility and delivery of psychological support for cancer patients.
 Currently, across Australia over 200 nurses, psychologists , counselors, and GPs make use of these resources.